-We are focused on supporting healthcare professionals across Greater Manchester to increase their knowledge and confidence in incorporating physical activity within routine care to provide better patient outcomes.
+We want to support the healthcare workforce across Greater Manchester to incorporate movement and physical activity within their routine care to provide better patient outcomes.

 Regular physical activity offers a range of physical health, mental health, and social benefits, many of which are increasing in prevalence for individuals, communities and society.
 These include: